Tag: postcards

 A postcard from my Abstract No.5 series-© 2006 Michael Hill

-Beer drinking, on most occasions a bottle of stout, marked the end of an edition to celebrate completion.
-This was usually late in the afternoon as I never seemed to print in the mornings.
-After a few years I supplemented this hand-made approach with digital printing, making copies from the scanned original.
-But then I eventually abandoned that and returned to the hand-made process.
+The drinking of beer, usually a bottle of stout, marked the end of an edition and celebration of completion.
+This was often late in the afternoon as I never seemed to print in the mornings or evenings.
+After a couple of years I supplemented this hand-made approach with digital printing, making copies from the scanned original.
+But then, lacking satisfaction…and missing the additional ink staining on my jeans, I abandoned that and returned to the hand-made printmaking process.
+Consequently, both my level of satisfaction and the print marks on my jeans improved, Michael.

-UPDATE OCTOBER 12, 2015: A selection of these art postcards have been displayed in exhibitions over the past few years, the first in 2007 titled Abstract Nos.
-1-11 at the DAB LAB Gallery in the courtyard of the Faculty of Design, Architecture and Building of the University of Technology, Sydney.
+UPDATE OCTOBER 12, 2015: A selection of these art postcards have been displayed in exhibitions.
+The first in 2007 titled Abstract Nos.
+1-11 at the DAB LAB Gallery, Faculty of Design, Architecture and Building of the University of Technology, Sydney.

 Pop-Up Postcard Exhibition: Abstract Nos.1-11, DAB LAB Gallery, UTS, 2007

-Pop-Up Postcard Exhibition by Dr. Michael Hill: Abstract Nos.1-11, DAB LAB Gallery, UTS, 2007
+Pop-Up Postcard Exhibition by Dr. Michael Hill: Abstract Nos.1-11, DAB LAB Gallery, UTS, 2007.

 Detail: Pop-Up Postcard Exhibition: Abstract Nos.1-11, DAB LAB Gallery, UTS, 2007

-Detail: Pop-Up Postcard Exhibition by Dr. Michael Hill: Abstract Nos.1-11, DAB LAB Gallery, UTS, 2007
+Detail: Pop-Up Postcard Exhibition by Dr. Michael Hill: Abstract Nos.1-11, DAB LAB Gallery, UTS, 2007.

 Exhibition flyer designed by Michael Hill

-Exhibition flyer designed by Dr. Michael Hill
+Exhibition flyer designed by Dr. Michael Hill a.k.a.
+Doctor Comics.

 Reverse of ABSTRACT exhibition flyer.

-UPDATE NOVEMBER 6, 2015: At Hondarake Full of Books in 2012 the launch of my artist book/comic Blotting Paper was accompanied by a mini exhibition of 33 0f my art postcards from the Abstract, Landscape and Seasons series.
+UPDATE NOVEMBER 6, 2015: At Hondarake Full of Books in 2012…the launch of my comic Blotting Paper was accompanied by a mini exhibition of my art postcards…33 in all from 32 different designs.

 An exhibition of postcards accompanying the launch of my artist book/comic Blotting Paper at Hondarake Bookshop, February 2012 (Photo by Louise Graber)

-An exhibition of handmade art postcards accompanying the launch of my artist book/comic Blotting Paper at Hondarake Bookshop, February 2012 (Photo by Louise Graber)
+An exhibition of handmade art postcards…accompanying the launch of my artist book/comic Blotting Paper at Hondarake Bookshop, February 2012 (Photo by Louise Graber).

-Fukushima Kids 2013 Auction, Japan: 10 postcards, made in small sets of 5-30, each print a monoprint, unique.
-Reverse side is signed and dated plus has artist’s stamp.
-Cards can be kept or mailed.
+Fukushima Kids 2013 Auction, Japan: 10 of my art postcards…each print a monoprint and thus unique…were contributed to this cause and event.
+The reverse side was signed and dated with my artist’s stamp.
 These postcards were made on machine made cardboard following the Japanese sosaku hanga method of printmaking.

-TRACKING COMICS AND GRAFIKS IN BERLIN
+TRACKING COMICS, GRAFIKS AND TERROR IN BERLIN

 Art, Comics, Germania August 18, 2014